-Making a good case with your supervisor or manager may not be easy.
-The impact of your absence depends a lot on the nature of your work and the policy at your workplace.
-Your absence, especially when not notified ahead, may cost your organization a great deal.
-Therefore, before making a decision to be absent, think it through.
-If it has to happen or has happened, using email to write a work excuse to your superior is one great way of communicating effectively and quickly.
+Therefore, before deciding to be absent, think it through.
+If it has to happen or has happened, using email to write a work excuse to your superior is one effective and quick way of communicating.

-This email is official.
-It should be written in a formal style.
-Beginning from the subject line to the closing aspect, it should be official.
+It should be written in a formally.
+Beginning from the subject line to the closing.
 Your supervisor, and indeed the company, expects you to know the seriousness of your email.
 Your case has a better chance of being heard when you write a work excuse email in a formal style.

 We have earlier noted the importance of following the company policy.
 Also note that if you have to write a work excuse email, it is important to do so as soon as possible.
 This is particularly imperative when you missed work without permission.
 Notifying your boss early after missing work may save you from a query.
 Notifying him or her well ahead before the time you need to be absent will help the company plan for a suitable replacement or make contingency arrangements.